Healthcare & Health Insurance in Mexico

 "Again,the best hospitals are PRIVATE - CostaMed and Hospitan.
 They are both located on the main highway that runs between Tulum and Cancun.
 In case of an emergency you simply dial "911".
 Of course, depending on your emergency, a patient may be brought to one of the hospitals mentioned above until stabilized and possibly moved to Cancun -where there are larger facilities and more medical equipment," said a member in Playa Del Carmen.

 "Tequisquiapan has a NUMBER of private hospitals.
 I cannot tell you about them as I travel TO QUERETARO for my health issues.
 I live in Tequisquiapan, Queretaro.
 For an expat, myself, I found myself unfortunately over the past 2 years needing healthcare.
 1. Shoulder surgery 2.
 I was "found" by the ONLY venomous spider in all of Mexico and 3.
 I fell in Costco in Queretaro slipping on water on the floor and broke my hip.
 I have Medicare in the USA but it does you NO GOOD in Mexico.
 Period.
 Call me jaded but i cannot see paying for 2 health insurances at the same time.
-I am seriously considering stopping Medicare (after 3 years here) as it is useless here and why waste $200 a month? ," wrote one digital nomad living in Queretaro City and Tequisquiapan, Mexico.
+I am seriously considering stopping Medicare (after 3 years here) as it is useless here and why waste $200 a month? ," explained one person living in Queretaro City and Tequisquiapan, Mexico.

 "We live in PV 6 months of the year in our condo there and are just a 5 minute walk from 2 private first rate hospitals, Medasist and CMQ in downtown Puerto Vallarta.
 You can literally walk in and be seen immediately by a doctor in Emergency.
 I was admitted for 2 days in 2015 for bronchitis.
 I had a large private room with a window, couch, large bathroom and everything was absolutely spotless and shining clean... floors etc. Nurses uniforms new and clean also.
 I speak Spanish so I was able to communicate with all my caregivers.
 The food was excellent, delicious actually.
 The lady at the front desk, who was also in charge of activating insurance quickly and efficiently coordinated with my insurance provider so that I was not out of pocket at all in the admission stage where they normally ask for a credit card.
 I was recommend insisting at this stage that the hospital contact your insurance company to take care of all costs or you will end up paying something and having to claim it back.
-For a 2 day stay, my bill was around $2355 USD," said one foreigner in Puerto Vallarta.
+For a 2 day stay, my bill was around $2355 USD," wrote one digital nomad living in Puerto Vallarta, Mexico.

 Will I need to travel to see a specialist?